This programme aims to nurture outstanding early childhood educators who:

 Depending on the learning interest and career aspirations of students as well as the cp distribution of individual programmes, students would be able to study free elective courses from a wide range of disciplines, normally outside their Majors.
 Students who wish to concentrate their studies on a specific discipline in a more in-depth and robust manner may also opt to study 30 cps to claim a Second Major (or two Minors) or 15 cps for one Minor.

-The EdUHK’s General Education programme prepares students to be active agents of change, by broadening their intellectual horizons, helping them make connections among different areas of knowledge and between their formal studies and life outside the classroom, and strengthening their capacity for sound thinking and good judgement.
-It offers a varied but balanced mix of individual courses across a range of subject areas and disciplines, set within an integrated structure of (i) General Education Foundation Course, (ii) Experiential Learning, (iii) General Education Breadth Courses, and (iv) University ePortfolio with a total of 22 credit points.
+The General Education (GE) programme prepares students to be active agents of change, by broadening their intellectual horizons, helping them make connections among different areas of knowledge between their formal studies and life outside the classroom, and strengthening their capacity for sound thinking and good judgment.

 Besides, students are also required to study three Chinese enhancement courses and up to two Putonghua enhancement courses depending on their level.
 The Chinese enhancement programme consists of one mandatory credit-bearing course in Year 1 and two mandatory non-credit-bearing courses in subsequent semesters, which provide students with the input on Chinese language skills as well as elements of literature and culture.
 The Putonghua enhancement programme consists of two mandatory non-credit-bearing courses in Year 1.
 In addition, students can take up to 120 hours of optional non-credit-bearing Putonghua course after Year 1.

 Career Prospects/Professional Qualifications